bookofproofs/bookofproofs.github.io/_sources/history/18th-century/robins.md

 **Benjamin Robins** was an English engineer who wrote on Newton's mathematics and invented the ballistic pendulum.

 ### Mathematical Profile (Excerpt):
-* John and Sarah were Quakers and they married in 1700, according to the Quaker monthly meeting records, "decently without any superfluity either in meats, drink or apparel."
-John Robins was a tailor and the family was rather poor financially.
-* Benjamin was his parents' only child.
-* It is unclear whether Benjamin attended school in Bath; some biographers claim that he did, but no record of his attendance has been found.
 * An answer was returned by Mr Robins that gave a very advantageous idea of his taste, as well as invention.
 * Pemberton soon had Robins reading, in English translations, the classic Greek texts on geometry by Apollonius, Archimedes and by Pappus.
 * Robins loved this geometrical approach to mathematics and retained a preference for geometry over algebra or analysis throughout his life.